-AFJROTC had a few programs its self.
+AFJROTC had a few programs itself.
 The Drill Team is a excellent program that helps the cadet learn disapline and leadership skill.
 The Drill Team goes to competitons across North Carolina competeing against cadets and military programs.
 Its a great way for cadets to meet others and learn more about the program.
-The cadets who participate in this program earn awards and ribbions, the most important thing they will learn on the Drill Team is leadership.
-Th Raider Team, learns survival skills, essentail in military combat zones.
+The cadets who participate in this program earn awards and ribbions; the most important thing they will learn on the Drill Team is leadership.
+The Raider Team learns survival skills, essential in military combat zones.
 The Raider Team goes to competitons as well.
-The competitons constist of physical fitness, rope bridges, first aid in the combat zone, land navigation.
+The competitons constist of physical fitness, rope bridges, first aid in the combat zone, and land navigation.
 They fight for the best times, the best part is all of this is done as a TEAM, they learn teamwork a important part of military life.
-You must know how to survive with out others but also how to help them as a team.
+You must know how to survive without others but also how to help them as a team.

-AFJROTC strives to teach everyone about leadership, teamwork, disipline.
-AFJROTC is a large family, students learn about their fellow cadets, their weaknesses their strengths and how they work the best.
-This program is run by the cadets who show the most leadership if one cadet doesnt participate and do what they must it is disappointing and weakens not just the cadet but the entire squadron.
+AFJROTC strives to teach everyone about leadership, teamwork, and disipline.
+AFJROTC is a large family, students learn about their fellow cadets, their weaknesses and their strengths and how they work the best.
+This program is run by the cadets who show the most leadership.
+If one cadet doesn't participate and do what they must it is disappointing and weakens not just the cadet but the entire squadron.
 AFJROTC is for everyone who can show these skills or wishes to learn them.
-We welcome all new cadets, so if you want to be apart of not only a class but a team and a family, AFJROTC is for you.
+We welcome all new cadets, so if you want to be a part of not only a class but a team and a family, AFJROTC is for you.

 Feel free to browse our calender, news, and photos.
 Who knows?
 Maybe you'll one day join the Monarch Squadron.

 To return to MSgt.
 Griep's Class Website click here.

 To return to Lt.
 Col. Gibbons' Class Website click here.

 To go to Monarch Squadron Blog click here.